Measures, Metrics, and Signals

 Process Failure Rate

-This is a ratio of items that make it through compared to items that got kicked back at some point along the way.
+Process failure rate is the ratio of items that make it through to those that the team sends backwards at some point along the way.

 Interruptions

-Another shocking metric for many groups is how often work that was unplanned gets accomplished compared to planned work.
-This is also called side-loading by some folks.
-This happens when someone taps someone on the shoulder with a personal request.
-Also this could be an emergency issue.
+Another shocking metric for many groups is how often unplanned work gets accomplished compared to planned work.
+This concept is also called side-loading by some folks.
+Side-loading occurs when someone taps someone on the shoulder to make a personal request.
+Also, this could be an emergency issue.

 Either way, tracking the rate at which this happens is often surprising to folks.
-While fixing outages isn't a bad thing, having them is, and this begins to show the impact of how poor upstream quality eats into downstream productivity.
+While fixing outages isn't a bad thing, having them is, and this shows the impact of poor upstream quality on downstream productivity.

 Deployment Frequency

 Part of DORA.
-Deployment is a complicated thing at most companies and being able to deploy quickly and safely requires operational excellence.
+Deployment is complicated at most companies, and deploying quickly and safely requires operational excellence.
 It also allows for better risk recovery.